barbosaaob/barbosaaob.github.io/content/blog/nix.md

     ...
     [nix-shell:~]$ jupyter-notebook

-All packages downloaded for the use in this temporary environment remain on your disk after you finish the use and will only be deleted on next garbage collection unless you actually install it.
+All packages downloaded for use in this temporary environment remain on your disk after you finish the use and will only be deleted on the next garbage collection unless you actually install it.

-# acknowledgements
+# acknowledgments

 Thanks to @solene@bsd.network, @n0r@sueden.social, @thedaemon@socel.net and
 @distrotube@fosstodon.org for the debate on Mastodon which made me write this